Market

 The following methods and assumptions were used to estimate the fair values:

-a) The carrying amounts of receivables and payables which are short term in nature such as trade receivables, security deposits given, loans given to related parties, other bank balances, deposits, trade payables, payables for acquisition of non- current assets and cash and cash equivalents are considered to be the same as their fair values.
+a) The carrying amounts of receivables and payables which are short term in nature such as trade receivables, security deposits given, loans given to related parties, other bank balances, security deposits taken, trade payables, payables for acquisition of non- current assets and cash and cash equivalents are considered to be the same as their fair values.

 (ii) Categories of financial instruments